advantest/fluentmark/tests/test-doc/README.md

 An overview of Markdown basic syntax, syntax extensions, and renderers (processors) are documented in the [Markdown Guide](https://www.markdownguide.org/).

-We plant to use [pandoc](https://pandoc.org) for rendering Markdown source code, thus, we're interested in Markdown extensions that are available in pandoc.
+We plan to use [pandoc](https://pandoc.org) for rendering Markdown source code, thus, we're interested in Markdown extensions that are available in pandoc.
 The pandoc documentation includes the describtion of [pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).